Soccer star and equal-pay activist Abby Wambach will kick off the 2021 Human Resource Executive® HR Technology Conference & Exposition® this fall.

 “That thinking corresponds directly to what HR does, especially at this moment, with so many trying to figure out the next steps,” he says.

 Wambach’s keynote will be part of an extensive event lineup for HR professionals.
-HR Tech will focus on driving HR success through technology and giving attendees access to top HR thought leaders and more than 450 solution providers.
+HR Tech will focus on driving HR success through technology and giving attendees access to top HR thought leaders and many solution providers.
 Attendees can expect to learn about actionable applications for how HR technology supports today’s new work reality across the hottest topics, including artificial intelligence, blockchain, diversity and inclusion, employee experience and more.

-Registration for the event is currently open, with discounted rates and team incentive offers available.
+Registration for the event is open, with discounted rates and team incentive offers available.
 To register, and find additional information, visit hrtechconference.com/register.